LaGuardia International Airport (LGA) - 8 miles/15 minutes to Yankee Stadium

 Ballpark Chasers Favorite Bar- Foley's NY Pub & Restaurant

 Inside Yankee Stadium, food options only get better as there is a place to eat around every corner.
 This is a major improvement from old Yankee Stadium.
 There are two choices for a sit-down meal: Hard Rock Café and NYY Steak.
 Both restaurants are open year-round and, as expected, get very crowded on game-days.
 The Hard Rock offers indoor and patio setting along with 12 big screen televisions.
 Although the décor is a little different from other Hard Rock Café’s (featuring Yankee memorabilia as well as pieces from local NY musicians and artists), the traditional menu of burgers and smokehouse items is very similar.
 The one place in the stadium that makes you feel like you are not at a ballpark is NYY Steak.
 With plates going for over $50, this upscale NYC steakhouse is not for those budget chasers.

 For a quick option, Yankee Stadium concessions are abundant and rank in the top five of Major League Baseball.
-Ballpark Chasers favorites include: Brother’s Jimmy, Nathan’s Hot Dogs, Lobel’s and Carl’s Steaks.
+Ballpark Chasers favorites include: Mighty Quinn's, Nathan’s Hot Dogs, Lobel’s and Jersey Mike's.
 The chicken and waffle cart at Yankee Stadium is also a great choice.
 Ask for the fried chicken sandwich that comes between two Yankees-branded waffles.
 For a healthier snack, check out the Farmers Market’s selection of local fruit.
-Don’t forget the Ballpark Chasers meal: a steak sandwich from Lobel’s, BBQ beans from Brother’s Jimmy and a beverage of your choice from the “Beers of the World” cart.
+Other fun food options are the ballpark are King's Hawaiian sandwiches, City Winery Burgers, and loaded fries.
+And for dessert, Grand Slam shakes are a must-have!

 WHERE TO BUY TICKETS?